 10:58 AM me: I don’t know what the logic was.

 me: right.
 Does this sound like a date to you?

 11:10 AM I mean, he’s working on something for Schwinn and I think I offered to talk to him about it

 11:11 AM so it’s possible that he really just wants to have coffee

 11:12 AM Lena: Oh.
 Then he probably wants to talk with you about the writing.
 I would take it at face value.
-If it comes up you can casually mention Noah.
+If it comes up you can casually mention Burton.

-11:13 AM me: Noah said it was definitely a date.
+11:13 AM me: Burton said it was definitely a date.
 I’m not a dude, so I have no idea.

 11:14 AM But if Margaret knew, it would drive her crazy.

 11:39 AM Lena: hahaha